Allisterh/vfciBusinessCycles/README.md

 # Running this Project
 Running `main.R` will recreate all output of the project, relying only upon `data-raw` and packages.

-This project uses the R package [`renv`](https://rstudio.github.io/renv/articles/renv.html) for package version control.
+This project uses the R package [renv](https://rstudio.github.io/renv/articles/renv.html) for package version control.
 The first line in `main.R` will reinstantiate the project with the correct packages, but this can also be done manually with `renv::restore()`.

 This project uses Github Actions to run `main.R` and unit tests in `tests/` everytime new code is pushed to Github.
-The tests are written using the R package [`testthat`](https://testthat.r-lib.org).
+The tests are written using the R package [testthat](https://testthat.r-lib.org).
 Tests can be manually run with `testthat::test()`.

+In order to handle large data files, this project makes use of [Github Large File Storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage).
+Currently this is only used for some of the data in `data-raw/`.

 ## Folder Structure